ChemistryLab

 Next steps

-You can see examples for more advanced runnable examples and small worked problems.
+You can see the examples section for more advanced runnable examples and small worked problems, including CO₂ dissolution, carbonate speciation, cement carbonation, and clinker dissolution.

 Happy exploring — this tutorial aims to be practical and runnable, so please tell me which example you want expanded into a fully reproducible script.